mt0erfztxt/magnito/README.md

 * `:resourceType` - required, string.
 Specifies name of DB table that holds entities of interest.
 * `:references` - optional, map.
 Each key of map is a keyword that specifies attribute under which referenced entity would be attached to parent and value is a resource map.
 * `:collection` - optional, boolean, default to `false`.
 When evaluates to logical true then specified resource is a collection.
 Collection resources may not have `:reverse` key-value pair set to logical false.
 Ignored for root resource.
 * `:reverse` - optional, boolean, default to `false`.
-When evaluates to logical true then resource referenced parent resource itself, otherwise parent resource have reference to referenced resource in form.
+When evaluates to logical true then resource points to parent resource itself, otherwise parent resource have reference to referenced resource.
+Ignored for root resource.
 For example, for resource
 ```clj
 {:resourceType "Accout"
  :references